tomoyukif/OrthoPaiR/README.md

 ## License

-Synog is licensed under the GPL-3.0 License.
+OrthoPaiR is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE.md) file for details.